The end of ‘Dave Thomas Circle’ arrives as Wendy’s shuts doors at an infamous D.C. intersection

 “It’s exciting that we’re reaching this big milestone in what will hopefully become a safer intersection,” said Conor Shaw, an attorney and president of the civic association for the city’s Eckington neighborhood.

-On Monday, the line of customers stretched outside the door, and traffic backed up as motorists entered the drive-through.
+The line of customers stretched outside the door early this week, and traffic backed up as motorists entered the drive-through.
 Trending social media in Washington contained references to Dave Thomas Circle, which officially is neither named for Dave Thomas nor a circle.
 Some residents marked the occasion with a Wendy’s Frosty, while others recalled survival experiences amid the confusing traffic patterns.

 The landmark is a study in traffic confusion.
 For years, residents, drivers, planners and elected officials have talked about fixing it.

 Traffic accidents are common, officials say.
-Pedestrians and cyclists say they dread the intersection.
-Some drivers say they can’t make sense of it.
+Some drivers say they can’t make sense of the intersection.
+Pedestrians and cyclists say they dread it.

-“Onward to a less confusing and safer intersection,” Mayor Muriel E. Bowser (D) said Friday in a tweet.
-She said Wendy’s will leave the premises by Sept.
-30.
+James Alston, 63, a native Washingtonian, stood in line Tuesday waiting for the dining room to open for lunch at 10:30 a.m.
+He had walked 1 1/2 miles from his home in the H Street Northeast corridor to buy the Big Bacon Cheddar, wanting one last meal at the restaurant he had frequented before going to clubs along New York Avenue.

+“Gentrification is here.
+I have seen all these changes,” he said, pointing to the shiny buildings across the street in the NoMa neighborhood.
+“I have seen Burger King go.
+I have seen Roy Rogers go.
+Hardee’s is gone.
+This was the last fast-food restaurant here outside McDonalds.”

 Amid the announcement of the $13.1 million property purchase in February, city officials said they were working with Wendy’s to help it relocate.
 As of this week, it is unclear where or if the restaurant had found a new home.